-Our Women Version is inspired by Karolina Winkowska – The Karolina Pro
+Our Women’s Version is inspired by Karolina Winkowska – The Karolina Pro

-While a dedicated wakestyle board will perform quite well for general freeriding, it really excels with riders focused on unhooked tricks, flat water freestyle, kickers, rails and sliders and cross-over use in cable parks.
-With more of a focus on pop and less on chop, a wakestyle board will be stiff, with high rocker and a squared off tip and tail.
+While a dedicated wakestyle board will perform quite well for general free-riding, it really excels under riders focused on unhooked tricks, flat water freestyle, kickers, rails and sliders, and cross-over use in cable parks.
+With more focus on pop and less focus on chop, a wakestyle board will be stiff, with high rocker, and a squared off tip and tail.
 Bottom contour is designed to minimize the chances of catching an edge on a rail or slider, especially in the tip and tail when locked into presses.
 A thicker slider base adds weight but is important for durability, especially if it’ll be used in a slider park or as a crossover cable board.